Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Related works

 Recent works try to improve the representation learning ability of backbone networks by augmenting it with ``attention'' blocks (spatial, channel, temporal) to improve representation learning.
 Based on the nature of attention, we broadly categorize these methods into two types namely, 1) \textit{Explicit feature activation}, and 2) \textit{Correlation and feature aggregation methods} as shown in the Table \ref{tab:attention_evolution}.

 \textit{Explicit feature activation (EFA)} based methods strive to estimate an ``importance'' mask (typically $\sim$[0, 1]) denoting the importance of the input features and use these masks to reweigh the input features.
 The motivation is to learn to boost the features that are important for the task and suppress the noisy features in an end-to-end manner via back-propagation.
 For instance, SE-ResNet (\cite{hu2018squeeze}) proposed to learn a channel attention from global average pooled (GAP) feature maps.
-In a similar spirit, Block Attention Module (BAM) (\cite{park2018bam}) proposed to learn a spatial attention and channel attention masks at bottleneck layers of ResNet.
-Different from BAM, Convolutional Block Attention Module (\cite{woo2018cbam}) proposed to use global statistics of feature maps such as average and max pooled channel descriptors to learn channel attention followed by spatial attention. \cite{li2018diversity} proposed to learn diverse attention masks using multiple branches to focus on salient regions for image-based Re-ID.
-Our work aligns with this paradigm where COSAM module learns to estimate spatial and channel importance (attention) masks conditioned on correlation cost volume between current frame and a set of reference frames.
+In a similar spirit, the Block Attention Module (BAM) (\cite{park2018bam}) proposed to learn spatial attention and channel attention masks at the bottleneck layers of ResNet.
+Different from BAM, Convolutional Block Attention Module (\cite{woo2018cbam}) proposed to use global statistics of feature maps such as average and max pooled channel descriptors to learn channel attention, followed by spatial attention. \cite{li2018diversity} proposed to learn diverse attention masks using multiple branches to focus on salient regions for image-based Re-ID.
+SCA-CNN (\cite{chen2017sca}) proposed to estimate the spatial \& channel attentions for the image captioning task by conditioning on the LSTM’s previous hidden state and visual features.
+Our work aligns with this paradigm of explicit feature activation, where the COSAM module learns to estimate spatial and channel importance (soft attention) masks conditioned on a correlation cost volume between the current frame and a set of reference frames.